AkashCiel/bhai_jaan_academy/README.md

 ## 🔄 GitHub Sync Feature

-The system automatically syncs `users.json` changes from Render back to GitHub.
+The system automatically syncs `users.json` changes from Render back to the reports repository.
 This ensures that:

 - ✅ New user registrations are committed to the main branch
 - ✅ User updates are reflected in the repository